Table of Contents

 Start the New Year with more time spent outside, cultivate your personal relationships face to face, and do more activities that increase your well-being.

-10. Make Regular Appointments With Your Doctor
+10. Make Regular Appointments with Your Doctor

 For some people, going to the doctor is a hassle.
 It opens the possibility of something going wrong with your body, which many people prefer not to think about.
 In addition, healthy individuals are finding fewer reasons to visit their doctor.
-However, according to a 2015 article by Harvard Health Publishing, there are still reasons to schedule that annual check-up with your doctor, no matter how healthy you are.
+However, according to an article by Harvard Health Publishing, there are still reasons to schedule that annual check-up with your doctor, no matter how healthy you are.